JonathanUrbach/GSNA/cran-comments.md

 * This is a new release.

+# Issues raised by Uwe Ligges

+> Possibly misspelled words in DESCRIPTION:
+> pakage (12:82)

+* This has been fixed.
+In addition, the file 'inst/WORDLIST' has been added to simplify scans for misspelled words.

 # Issues raised by Victoria Wimmer (January 27, 2024)

 > Please only write package names, software names and API names in single quotes in title and description.